-A Waste Steering committee has been established, including governance arrangements and a Terms of Reference (TOR), to ensure the business is well managed across the organisation.
+A Waste Steering Committee has been established, including governance arrangements and a Terms of Reference (TOR), to ensure the business is well managed across Council.

 9.2.
 Reporting

 City Waste, in collaboration with its internal business partners will provide the following reports: